How Redis writes data to disk

 - Make sure writes are appended to the append only file correctly.

-IMPORTANT: remember to edit your redis.conf to turn on the AOF, otherwise when you restart the server the configuration changes will be lost and the server will start again with the old configuration.
+CONFIG REWRITE) and ensure that it matches the configuration above.
+If you forget this step, when you restart the server, the configuration changes will be lost and the server will start again with the old configuration, resulting in a loss of your data.

 - Make a backup of your latest dump.rdb file.